tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

  **General NFT smart contracts**

  By default, an NFT smart contract is deployed as a **general NFT smart contract compatible with OpenSea royalties**.
-This is a standard NFT contract with `AccessControl` and `Ownable`, enhanced with NFT batch minting.
+This is a standard NFT contract with <code>AccessControl</code> and <code>Ownable</code>, enhanced with NFT batch minting.
 NFTs minted on this smart contract are compatible with OpenSea and its royalty structure. **Cashback and provenance NFT smart contracts**

  In addition to the general NFT contract, you can deploy the following types of NFT smart contracts for the supported blockchains **except for Flow and TRON**:

 <ul> <li>**Cashback NFT smart contract** is an NFT smart contract that forces on-chain royalties to be paid every time an NFT is transferred, and the royalties are defined as a **fixed value**.
 The royalties are **not** OpenSea-compatible.

- To deploy an NFT smart contract as a cashback contract, deploy the contract with the `cashback` parameter set to `true` in the request body.</li> <li>**Provenance NFT smart contract** is an NFT smart contract that forces on-chain royalties to be paid every time an NFT is transferred, and the royalties are defined as a **percentage of the NFT price**.
+ To deploy an NFT smart contract as a cashback contract, deploy the contract with the <code>cashback</code> parameter set to <code>true</code> in the request body.</li> <li>**Provenance NFT smart contract** is an NFT smart contract that forces on-chain royalties to be paid every time an NFT is transferred, and the royalties are defined as a **percentage of the NFT price**.
 The royalties are **not** OpenSea-compatible.

- To deploy an NFT smart contract as a provenance contract, deploy the contract with the `provenance` parameter set to `true` in the request body.</li> </ul>
+ To deploy an NFT smart contract as a provenance contract, deploy the contract with the <code>provenance</code> parameter set to <code>true</code> in the request body.</li> </ul>

  You can enable **public minting** for cashback and provenance smart contracts.
 By default, public minting is disabled, which means that only the blockchain address whose private key was used to create the smart contract or the blockchain addresses added to the smart contract as NFT minters will be able to mint NFTs for the contract.
-To enable public minting and allow anyone to mint NFTs on top of the smart contract, deploy the contract with the `publicMint` parameter set to `true` in the request body.
+To enable public minting and allow anyone to mint NFTs on top of the smart contract, deploy the contract with the <code>publicMint</code> parameter set to <code>true</code> in the request body.

  **NFT smart contracts and NFT Express**

- If you want to use NFT Express to mint NFTs on the deployed smart contract, deploy the smart contract as a general NFT smart contract (that is, deploy the contract with the `cashback`, `provenance`, and `publicMint` parameters either set to `false` or not set at all in the request body).
+ If you want to use NFT Express to mint NFTs on the deployed smart contract, deploy the smart contract as a general NFT smart contract (that is, deploy the contract with the <code>cashback</code>, <code>provenance</code>, and <code>publicMint</code> parameters either set to <code>false</code> or not set at all in the request body).

  After you have deployed the NFT smart contract, add the Tatum minter address as an NFT minter to your smart contract.